alex-clinton/parallelized-nn-boosting/README.md

 ## Parallelizing Training
 <img align="right" src="parallelized_boosting.png" alt="drawing" width="200"/>

 The idea implemented in this project is to parallelize the process of boosting by preemtively guessing which examples a learner will find difficult.
 This is done by pausing training early, evaluating performance to create datasets for successive learners, and then resuming training.
 These early predictions are a good estimate of the final network's performance when the network's accuracy increases rapidly at the beginning of training and slowly climbs for the remainder of the training.
+In these cases the training time for boosting can be drastically reduced (~a factor of 3 when 3 networks are used) making it a more competitive approach.

 The project contains an implementation for a boosted ensemble of three neural networks and a single larger neural network comparable to the size of the three smaller networks combined.